saulocantanhede/tfgreek2/docs/viewtypes.md

 <sup>Note: the node types  [`Word`](features/featuresbynodetype.md#word-nodes), [`Sentence`](features/featuresbynodetype.md#sentence-nodes), [`verse`](featuresbynodetype.md#verse-nodes), [`chapter`](features/featuresbynodetype.md#chapter-nodes), and [`Book`](features/featuresbynodetype.md#book-nodes) are common for both views.</sup>

+Note that it is also possible to reset the display and show all nodes by entering the the command A.viewtype('reset').

 ## User impact

 It was found that both data designs with their repective views might have their uses, hence this Text-Fabric dataset providing both.
 As a result, syntactic queries can be constructed to match either one of these data structures.
 The following figure provides two functionaly equivalent queries: